 Consistent with most practices in the area, payment for each session is collected at the beginning of each meeting, allowing everyone involved to focus entirely on the problems at hand.

-I will provide you with the necessary receipt and information for later reimbursement.
+We will provide you with the necessary receipt and information for later reimbursement.

-A: I accept a variety of payment options, including cash, cheque and e-transfers (as long as they arrive prior to the session).
+A: We accept a variety of payment options, including cash, cheque and e-transfers (as long as they arrive prior to the session).
 Interac/debit, VISA, MasterCard are currently not accepted.
 Upon payment prior to your session, a receipt will be provided to you for reimbursement/tax purposes.

 A: The number of sessions varies for individuals depending on what you are needing support with, how severe the issues are, and how motivated you are to do the work to make changes.
 Clients can see benefits in as little as a couple of sessions, to greater than 20 sessions.
 If your Psychologist feels that the services provided are not beneficial or helping you meet your goals ,after a certain point, we are ethically obligated to discuss this concern with you .
 If this is the case, we can provide you with resources to find an alternate treatment provider.
 When to end your treatment is your choice and you can book as many or as little sessions as you would like.